 Carl was a very good scientist, though.
 He made many discoveries about the life cycles of plants, especially the importance of flowers.
 Until then, no one knew that flowers have male and female parts.
-Even before he had graduated from the university, he was being asked by the professors to give lectures on plants.

-Before he was 30 years old he had published several books on plants.
+Even before he had graduated from the university, Carl was being asked to give lectures on plants.
+Before he was 30 years old, he had published several books on plants.

-Botanists and naturalists of Carl's day were expected to go on long journeys to collect specimens for their studies.
+Back in Carl's time, botanists and naturalists were expected to go on long journeys to collect specimens for their studies.
 Carl went to Lapland (Finland) and hated every bit of the trip.
 He complained about bad weather, bad food, bad travel conditions and (worst of all)... bugs!
 He hated bugs.
 During this trip someone told Carl about a very interesting place in Lapland that he really should see.
 Carl agreed it would be a fantastic addition to his itinerary (list of places he went).
 The only problem was that this area was 300 miles inland, which meant several more weeks of bad weather, bad food, bad travel conditions, and bugs.
 So Carl just imagined what it would have been like to go there and wrote about it in his journal, faking the details!